jcguerra/laravel-inertiajs-vue-challenge/Readme.md

-# Laravel InertiaJS VueJS Challenge
+# Laravel Inertia.js Vue.js

-This project is built with Laravel, Docker (Sail), PostgreSQL, InertiaJS, and VueJS 3.
+This project is built with Laravel, Docker (Sail), PostgreSQL, Inertia.js, and Vue.js 3.

 ## Prerequisites